mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is instantly verifiable

-The ledger, and thus the balances of all accounts, is public.
+The ledger, and therefore the balances of all accounts, is public.

 Unlike fiat money and gold, ownership and authenticity are instantly verifiable making it resistant to counterfeiting at no cost.